johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/Shadowing.md

     ```

     !> **IMPORTANT:** In the file path, `./lib/shadow/base-package/Foo.js`, `base-package` needs to
-    match the name of the package from which you are importing the base collection.
-For example, if
+    **match the name of the package from which you are importing the base collection.** For example,
-    you look in the
+    if you look in the
     [`vital-test`](https://github.com/johnsonandjohnson/Bodiless-JS/tree/main/packages/vital-test)
     package, you'll see that each of the modules defining shadowed token collections are under
     `shadow/@bodiless/vital-xxx/`; this is because each of the names of the packages from which it's
     importing the base collections are of the form `@bodiless/vital-xxx` (e.g.,
-    `@bodiless/vital-card`).
+    `@bodiless/vital-card`), as described in their respective `package.json` files.

+    !> **IMPORTANT:** When defining your shadowed token collection, **always use the base token
+    collection** (e.g., `yourFooBase`), which is the _unshadowed_ token collection.
+If you were to
+    use `yourFoo`, for example — which is what is being _shadowed_ — it becomes a recursive
+    shadowing, and will fail with the error: "Cannot read properties of undefined (reading
+    'Default')."

 01. Place a file at your package root called `shadow.js`.
 This should export a single function which
     receives a component name and package name, and returns the _resolved_ module containing the